-The ability to mute, stop video and remove participants is only available to the host.
-This won't be an issue if you are acting as the elder and facilitator but if you are working with another Friend we recommend that the facilitator remains as the host and is in charge of upholding the technical side of the meeting; keeping the quality of the silence and answering technical questions.
-While the elder focuses on upholding the worship itself, using the chat to interact with participants and bringing the meeting to a close.
+The ability to mute, stop video and hold or remove participants is only available to hosts and co-hosts.
+If you are working with another Friend we recommend that the facilitator focuses on upholding the technical side of the meeting; keeping the quality of the silence and answering technical questions, while the elder focuses on upholding the worship itself, using the chat to interact with participants and bringing the meeting to a close.